Vegetarian and vegan diets have risen in popularity in recent years, but the looming question remains – how do meat-free eaters get enough protein?

 These sources are considered “complete proteins,” because they contain all of the essential amino acids that we need to be healthy.

 Many plants also contain protein, typically in smaller amounts by weight.
 Most plants are described as “incomplete proteins” because they only contain some of the essential amino acids.

 But the good news is that amino acids from various plant-based sources can be paired up in our diets, to ensure that our intake of food includes everything we need.

 Looking back to some of the first plant-based nutrition advocates, like Frances Moore Lappe in her seminal work “Diet for a Small Planet”, it was thought that you had to pair specific plants together in the same meal to make a complete protein (for example, beans with rice).

 We now know that amino acids are stored in pools in our bodies.

-Diet for a Small Planet, 20th Anniversary Edition, Available from Amazon
+Diet for a Small Planet available from Amazon

 As long as you are getting an assortment of amino acids in your diet throughout the day, your body can produce all of the proteins it needs from these building blocks.

 Including more plant-based foods and meals in our diets can offer a variety of health perks.